nutanshinde1/clothes-virtual-try-on-main/README.md

 Deep Learning research

-Final year/semester projects
+Semester projects

-📸 Sample Output

-Input:

-Person Image

-Clothing Image

-Output:

-Person wearing selected clothes virtually

-🤝 Contributing

-Contributions are welcome!
-Feel free to fork and improve the project.

-📜 License
+# 👩‍💻 Author

-This project is for educational and research purposes.
+Developed for academic learning and research purposes.

-👩‍💻 Author

-Developed as part of an academic AI/ML project.
-Maintained and improved for learning and research.
+Maintained and improved for AI/ML practice.